bamadesigner/cpt-onomies/readme.txt

 5. The admin allows you to sort and filter your posts by CPT-onomy terms.

 == Changelog ==

+= 1.3.6 =
+* Fixing memory leak issues.
+Still have some fixes remaining but wanted to get something out while they're being worked on.

 = 1.3.5 =
 * Fixes plugin to work with 4.6.1